 By Webb Law Firm, With Law Offices Near Me in Portland Maine and Saco ME

 Since the US Supreme Court clarified the issue in 1961, in Mapp v.
-Ohio, the federal constitutional rule applies to but state and federal officers.
-Many of the nation’s best criminal cases have been appeals from DUI-OUI arrests made after an officer acted on a hunch, and did not have reasonable suspicion.
+Ohio, the federal constitutional rule applies to both state and federal officers.
+Many of the nation’s best criminal cases have been appeals from DUI lawyers near me made after an officer acted on a hunch, and did not have reasonable suspicion.